Megatsunami: 1980: Spirit Lake, Washington, US

+2000: Paatuut, Greenland

+On 21 November 2000, a landslide composed of 90000000 m3 of rock with a mass of 260,000,000 tons fell from an elevation of 1000 to 1,400 m at Paatuut on the Nuussuaq Peninsula on the west coast of Greenland, reaching a speed of 140 kph.
+About 30000000 m3 of material with a mass of 87,000,000 tons entered Sullorsuaq Strait (known in Danish as Vaigat Strait), generating a megatsunami.
+The wave had a run-up height of 50 m near the landslide and 28 m at Qullissat, the site of an abandoned settlement across the strait on Disko Island, 20 km away, where it inundated the coast as far as 100 m inland.
+Refracted energy from the tsunami created a wave that destroyed boats at the closest populated village, Saqqaq, on the southwestern coast of the Nuussuaq Peninsula 40 km from the landslide.

+2007: Chehalis Lake, British Columbia, Canada

+On 4 December 2007, a landslide composed of 3000000 m3 of rock and debris fell from an elevation of 550 m on the slope of Mount Orrock on the western short of Chehalis Lake.
+The landslide entered the 175 m deep lake, generating a megatsunami with a run-up height of 37.8 m on the opposite shore and 6.3 m at the lake's exit point 7.5 km away to the south.
+The wave then continued down the Chehalis River for about 15 km.

 2015: Taan Fiord, Alaska, US

 At 8:19 p.m.
-Alaska Daylight Time on October 17, 2015, the side of a mountain collapsed, at the head of Taan Fiord, a finger of Icy Bay in Alaska.
+Alaska Daylight Time on 17 October 2015, the side of a mountain collapsed at the head of Taan Fiord, a finger of Icy Bay in Alaska.
 Some of the resulting landslide came to rest on the toe of Tyndall Glacier, but about 180000000 ST of rock with a volume of about 50000000 m3 fell into the fjord.
 The landslide generated a megatsunami with an initial height of about 100 m that struck the opposite shore of the fjord, with a run-up height there of 193 m.

-Over the next 12 minutes, the wave travelled down the fjord at a speed of up to 60 mph, with run-up heights of over 100 m in the upper fjord to between 30 and 100 m or more in its middle section, and 20 m or more at its mouth.
+Over the next 12 minutes, the wave traveled down the fjord at a speed of up to 60 mph, with run-up heights of over 100 m in the upper fjord to between 30 and 100 m or more in its middle section, and 20 m or more at its mouth.
 Still probably 40 ft tall when it entered Icy Bay, the tsunami inundated parts of Icy Bay's shoreline with run-ups of 4 to 5 m before dissipating into insignificance at distances of 5 km from the mouth of Taan Fiord, although the wave was detected 140 km away.

 Occurring in an uninhabited area, the event was unwitnessed, and several hours passed before the signature of the landslide was noticed on seismographs at Columbia University in New York City.